timruiterkamp/project-2-1819/README.md

 As you can see there is some work to do, especially for the 3G network.
 Those speeds will make a visitor leave the page before seeing any information.

-Other usability tests on the homepage:
+Other usability tests and results on the homepage:

 - Disabling javascript deletes the complete introduction screen
 - Disabling CSS will also delete the introduction